Skip to main content

 7 Steps for Scope Change Control

 You need a solid change process that will help you streamline requests, delegate work to the appropriate people, and maintain oversight of your project scope.
 It’s important to define this process before you get a request for scope change.
+Your internal project team needs to be trained on how to handle it, and there should be conversations with the clients as part of the onboarding process of a new project, to discuss what happens when scope changes arrise.

-1. Focus on the Foundation
+1. Focus on the Foundation: Your Team

-2. Create a Structured Approach
+2. Create a Structured Approach to Documentation

 scope change project management structured approach (1)

 While you may feel like documenting every change is excessive and limiting, creating a record doesn’t mean you are locked in for the rest of the project.
 Rather, the record sets boundaries and provides a foundation for effective planning.
+It protects you and your team and reduces your risk if clients ever make demands that were outside what was agreed upon.

-3. Understand Project Completion
+3. The End Game: Define Project Completion

-4. Define the Process
+4. Manage Expectations by Defining the Process

 Consider defining pivotal project moments, such as:

-• What the associated levels of authority are for approval
+• What the associated levels of authority are for approval (who needs to sign off)

 5. Create a Work Breakdown Structure

 When defining all the work required to complete a project, work backward from the desired end state and expected benefits.
+List out the deliverables, the project goals, and the outcomes the clients are looking to achieve.

 6. Continuously Manage Change